Kimtaro/THE-AUTHENTICATOR/Readme.md

 Why?
 ----

 Because there's been hubbubb over the bad user experience associated with OAuth.
-This recurfaced recently when Twitter decided that all API clients except their own must use OAuth for authentication.
+This resurfaced recently when Twitter decided that all API clients except their own must use OAuth for authentication.

 [http://daringfireball.net/2011/05/twitter_shit_sandwich](http://daringfireball.net/2011/05/twitter_shit_sandwich)